James4Ever0/agi_computer_control/the_frozen_forest_intro/README.md

 ## Roadmap

+Currently I only record these contents by running autostart scripts within our tiny little virtual machine, copy and

-To train our mighty multimodal `cybergod`, I plan to add more modalities into this dataset, ma
+To train our mighty multimodal `cybergod`, I plan to add more modalities into this dataset, namely text, audio and more.